Review of Gospels (ca. 110 CE)

 Jesus’s statements about the end of the world are simple and should be taken at face value.
 The cult claimed that the end was imminent and therefore directly relevant to potential adherents, to the benefit of the cult as a religious organization.
 Consequently, the cult encouraged the interpretation of any bad stuff as a sign of the apocalypse.
 It turned out later that the world did not end in the first century CE.
 Therefore, by the standard of Deuteronomy 18, Jesus was a false prophet.

 Biblical expressions have coloured European languages so deeply that there are still-common Swedish figures of speech I would not have guessed were biblical.
 “The eleventh hour”, from chapter 20, is a prime example, used to allude to workers getting full pay for an hour’s toil.
 At the surface level of the allegory, it’s a great thing for them, albeit unfair to others and an incentive for timing a late arrival.
 The figure of speech is used in accordance with the interpretation of the allegory, where entering at the eleventh hour is the last chance you have not to be punished (in the afterlife).
-This sort of thing adds a curious dimension of entertainment to the text, also present in Shakespeare.
+This sort of thing adds a curious dimension of entertainment to the text, also present in William Shakespeare.

 ‣‣ The Gospel According to St. Matthew (1964)